AnthonyFavier/InHuS_Social_Navigation/README.md

 catkin_make
 ```

 ### [optional] MORSE Simulator installation

 The Stage simulator is in-build in the package and can be used without any additional actions.
 However, to be able to start the system with the MORSE simulator you will need a separated installation and thus to follow the next instructions.
-Despite the fact MORSE is heavier, it gives more precise movements and we recommand to use it for experimenting.
+Despite the fact MORSE is heavier, it gives more precise movements and we recommend to use it for experimenting.
 But you can skip this step if you only want to use the way lighter Stage simulator for a quick test.

 You first need to clone the following repository :
 ```